Getty Images

 • Continuous approaches.
 Development approaches such as continuous integration and continuous delivery or continuous deployment rely on well-tuned workflows and strong collaboration.
 Businesses cannot support a reliable CI/CD environment without DevOps collaboration.

 • Performance and reliability.
 Application software must perform well under load and operate with minimum disruption.
-Maintaining applications demands close cooperation among developers and operations teams to share performance and log data, make suitable changes and updates to the code, and then deploy software to a suitable execution environment.
+Maintaining applications demands close cooperation among developers and operations teams to share performance and log data, make suitable changes and updates to the code, and deploy software to a suitable execution environment.

 • Automation.
 The iterative nature of DevOps often depends on strong automation technologies to handle many of the routine steps involved in the cyclical workflow of development, testing and deployment.
 Automation has far less value and practicality in siloed development and deployment environments.
-Automation relies on strong collaboration to ensure that automated processes remain relevant and beneficial.
+Automation relies on strong collaboration to ensure that automated development processes remain relevant and beneficial.

 • Infrastructure as code (IaC).
 The strong workflow and collaboration support fostered by DevOps is also a vital foundation for advanced software-driven infrastructure technologies such as IaC.
-IaC enables teams to specify and provision IT infrastructure through software -- such as PowerShell scripts or other automated tools -- rather than through traditional manual provisioning and configuration techniques.
+IaC enables teams to specify and provision IT infrastructure through software, such as PowerShell scripts or other automated tools, rather than through traditional manual provisioning and configuration techniques.
 Collaboration is crucial for proper IaC implementation and maintenance.

 • Governance.
 As more businesses rely on software for data gathering and revenue generation, there is a greater emphasis on corporate governance and adherence to regulatory compliance.
 DevOps collaboration strengthens interaction between teams, allowing product development and technical infrastructure to better align with business needs.
 As a result, the business has a far better understanding of how its software products are developed, deployed, managed and maintained.